EXERCISE AND IMMUNITY – The “Goldilocks” Point

 If the body is not used to the intense exercise, there is more inflammation and damage to the muscle fibers and tissues.
 Elite athletes, however, are trained better for this stress on the body.
 Likewise, elite athletes are usually tackling many aspects of their lifestyle to optimize their performance: sleeping well; properly fueling before, during, and after workouts; keeping a focused mindset; drinking plenty of water; stretching and recovering.
 They often tap into additional resources for support: keeping up on the latest in sport science, seeking out medical professionals, getting advice from nutrition professionals, working with trainers, and more.
-Genes may play a role, but this support team shows that managing other aspects is important and can help in prevention.
+Genes may play a role, but this support team shows that managing other aspects is important and can help in injury and illness prevention.

 In the complexity of the immune system, the research does note that humans have demonstrated lower resistance to URTI when there is weakness or problems with other life stressors such as dietary deficiencies, psychological stress, sleep disturbance.
 In fact, the presence of nearly any of these other risk factors will cause a weaker immune response, and increase the risk of illness following prolonged exercise.

 Could these lifestyle behaviors be another layer of protection for athletes and people looking to begin exercising, or boost their current training?
 Absolutely.